 Six Senses Laamu – best for surfing

 Surf’s up in the Maldives.
-Just a year old, Six Senses Laamu is the only resort in the untouched Laamu atoll and it’s fast becoming a surfing hot spot.
+Six Senses Laamu is the only resort in the untouched Laamu atoll and it’s fast becoming a surfing hot spot.
 Beginners can try a surf lesson on the gentler breaks, where no wet suit is required because of the stunning warm waters.
 More experienced riders enjoy having the surf to themselves including the challenging Yin Yang, one of the Maldives’ most famous waves, which breaks just off shore.

 Anantara Kihavah – best for everyone